18F/analytics-standards/faq.md

 _Note that we are not currently in a position to grant access to Digital Analytics Program data to 3rd parties._

+### How do I get access to the 18F Google Analytics?

+18F team members should receive an invitation to the 18F GA account in their first few weeks and do not need to do anything to ensure this.
+However, if you would like it more quickly, post in the #g-analytics channel on Slack and an admin will add you directly.

+### How do I get access to the government-wide DAP data?

+Email [dap@gsa.gov](mailto:dap@gsa.gov) and say that you would like access to the DAP.
+They will send back [this form](https://docs.google.com/forms/d/1BVcvBge74kaWpSkIaQ1x1sfAE3aa0YMnVe3kXuD8z9k/viewform) for you to fill out.
+If you want to speed things up, you can fill out the form first, and tell them that you have done so when you email.
+Once the DAP team has given you access, you will see a new link to 'Government-Wide Account` when you log into [Google Analytics](https;//www.google.com/analytics) with your work email.